stefanoborini/commodore-64/README.md

 ## porta

 Apparently a reaction time test to assess if I was able to be an effective goalkeeper when I played soccer.

+## ia (artificial intelligence)

+Apparently a sort of toy to prank my friends in believing I had developed artificial intelligence.
+It asks how many letters has a word to guess, then proceeds to ask facts about the subject.
+Between every facts, it asks to press a key, but since I would be the one at the keyboard, I would not simply play a random key.
+Instead I would write the actual word letter by letter, then it would be printed out at the end giving the illusion that it figured it out by itself.